Back to the blog

 YES, if:

-• You love sharp, attacking play.
+You love sharp, attacking play.

-• You play a lot of blitz or rapid games.
+You play a lot of blitz, or rapid games.

 NO, if:

-• You’re aiming for long, positional grinds.
+You’re looking for long, positional grinds.

-7. Learning Resources and Study Plan
+Learning Resources and Study Plan

 A. Books & Resources